John Mills Allen: Later career and death

-Allen declined to be a candidate for reelection in 1900 to the Fifty-seventh Congress and then he was appointed in March 1901 as United States commissioner to the St. Louis Exposition of 1904.
-Afterwards he resumed the practice of law in Tupelo, Mississippi, and died there October 30, 1917.

-He was interred in Glenwood Cemetery.
+Allen declined to be a candidate for reelection in 1900 to the 57th United States Congress (March 4, 1901–March 4, 1903).
+He was appointed in March 1901 as United States commissioner to the Louisiana Purchase Exposition, informally known as the St. Louis World's Fair, of 1904 in St. Louis, Missouri.
+Afterwards he resumed the practice of law in Tupelo and died there on October 30, 1917.
+He was interred in Glenwood Cemetery in Tupelo.